 "Churchwarden Accounts From the Fourteenth Centure to the Close of the Seventeenth Century” by J. Charles Cox, LL.D., F.S.A.
 A pair of widows once officiated for a Somersetshire parish.
 The Account of the Widdow Farthinge and the Widdow Shattocke Church Wardens of Stapplegrove, Anno Do.
 1645.
 Under their jurisdiction the parish paid for shrouds on six occasions, at prices varying from 55.
 To /s.
 6d.
 Such payments do not occur elsewhere in the Staplegrove accounts.

-It appears that Samuel Kebby Shattock lost the entail when he mortgaged his property.
-As we shall see, the Staplegrove Shattocks owned a lot of farms in the area, so this transaction may have been the final dissolution of the family wealth.
-Samuel had two girls, so we would expect the entail to pass to his brother, the only male sibling he had.
-That was John Shattock (1809-1877), who had financial difficulties and appeared to move often, one step ahead of the law until it finally caught up to him in Liverpool.
+Samuel's brother John Shattock (1809-1877) would have inherited the land if it was still held by Samuel.
+John had financial difficulties and appeared to move often, one step ahead of the law until it finally caught up to him in Liverpool.
 There he was declared a bankrupt and imprisoned for his insolvency.
 He later emigrated to Chicago with his family.
-There is a direct male ancestor of the Staplegrove Shattocks who died in 2013 in California, probably unaware that he was a direct descendant of a very prominent and wealthy west Somerset family.
+There is a direct male ancestor of the Staplegrove Shattocks who died in 2013 in California, probably unaware that if his direct male ancestors were quite wealthy and socially prominent.